Eloquent: A More Robust Transmission Scheme for LLM Token Streaming: Design

-\tightsubsection{Illustrative Example} We demonstrate one example case of our method comparing with original TCP and naive redundancy to highlight our improvement in reducing long stalls in Fig. \ref{fig:comparison}.
-In this scenario, we are streaming a response of ``ATC is at Santa Clara...'' and the client has received tokens to render ``ATC is''.
-The LLM model now outputs ``at'', ``Santa'', and ``Clara'' sequentially with some time gap in between.
+We showcase one example case of \name comparing with TCP and naive redundancy in Fig. \ref{fig:comparison}.
+In this scenario, we are streaming a response of ``You can go to watch...'' and the client has received tokens to render ``You can''.
+The LLM model now outputs ``go'', ``to'', and ``watch'' sequentially with time gap in between.
 We assume the unstable network will drop the first two packets sent and successfully deliver the following packets.

-In the current TCP logic, after the two packets containing tokens \#1 and \#2 are lost, token \#3 successfully arrives at the receiver.
+In the current TCP retransmission logic, after the two packets containing tokens \#1 and \#2 are lost, token \#3 successfully arrives at the receiver.
 The receiver sends an ACK back to the sender, and the sender retransmits the first two tokens to the receiver again to finally render the whole sentence.

 In the second case, we added one duplication packet for each outgoing token.
 However, if the first two packets are lost, the first token is still lost during transmission.
 Although tokens \#2 and \#3 successfully arrive at the receiver, their rendering is blocked by token \#1.
-The client still has to wait for the retransmission of token \#1 to render the following sentence.
+The client still has to wait for the retransmission of token \#1 to render the sentence.

 In the last column, we demonstrate how our method could reduce the stall.
 After the first token is sent, the following packets will incorporate token \#1 into the payload.
 Similarly token \#2 is contained in later packets.
 Thus, when the packet containing the new token \#3 arrives at the receiver, the receiver is able to render the whole sentence since the previous tokens needed to render \#3 are all contained in the packet.
 This greatly reduces the stall perceived on the client side.
 Moreover, the total size of sent data is similar to the original TCP and less than duplication since retransmission adds extra workload to the system.